 - Antibacterial.
 Speaking of kids, parents with little ones who crawl around on the floor need not worry.
 Many laminates are made of cork, which is naturally antibacterial, and a coating is typically added to repel dirt and germs.

 - Eco-friendly.
 For some homeowners, keeping the earth in mind while choosing materials is of the utmost importance.
 Laminate is a great choice in this case, as it’s recyclable and the materials that make laminate flooring is biodegradable.

 No material is perfect, and laminate is no different.
 So while it’s cost effective, easy to clean and durable, there are some downsides to mention if you want to install laminate floors.

-Not waterproof: Laminate will do fine in a kitchen, dining room and other high-traffic areas in a home, but it’s best to avoid installing it in places prone to standing water, like bathrooms and laundry rooms.
+- Not waterproof: Laminate is fairly water resistant and will do fine in a kitchen, dining room and other high-traffic areas in a home.
+But it’s best to avoid installing it in places prone to standing water, like bathrooms and laundry rooms, as it is not completely waterproof.
 The four layers of the laminate work together to be as moisture-proof as they can, but water can still seep between the seams and cause damage.

 - Hard to fix: This is a durable material that can withstand a beating and minor wear and tear can be buffed out.
 But should there be excessive damage over the years, unlike hardwood, it can’t be refinished or sanded down.
 That area of the laminate will have to be replaced.
 With that said, do keep your manufacturer’s warranty — many cover repairs and replacements for decades!